Ai Weiwei: Traces of Survival

-In December 2014 Ruya Foundation for Contemporary Culture in Iraq provided drawing materials to three refugee camps in Iraq: Camp Shariya, Camp Baharka and Mar Elia Camp.
+In December 2014, Ruya Foundation for Contemporary Culture in Iraq provided drawing materials to three refugee camps in Iraq: Camp Shariya, Camp Baharka and Mar Elia Camp.
 Ruya Foundation collected over 500 submissions.
 A number of these images were then selected by Ai Weiwei for a major publication, Traces of Survival: Drawings by Refugees in Iraq selected by Ai Weiwei, that was published to coincide with the Iraq Pavilion at the 56th Venice Biennale.

 1000 Years of Joys and Sorrows

 Released in November 2021, 1000 Years of Joys and Sorrows is a memoir that documents the life of Ai Weiwei with a focus on his father, the renowned Chinese poet, Ai Qing.
-The book begins by documenting AI Weiwei's relationship with his father and the parallels between their lives and struggles before describing Ai's success as an artist and his constant struggle with the Chinese authorities over censorship and personal freedoms.
+The book begins by documenting Ai Weiwei's relationship with his father and the parallels between their lives and struggles before describing Ai's success as an artist and his constant struggle with the Chinese authorities over censorship and personal freedoms.

+Zodiac

+Published in January 2024, Zodiac is a graphic memoir written by Ai Weiwei with Elettra Stamboulis and illustrated by Gianluca Costantini.
+Published by Ten Speed Press | Penguin Random House.

 Music

 On 24 October 2012, Ai went live with a cover of Gangnam Style, the famous K-pop phenomenon by South Korean rapper PSY, through the posting of a four-minute long parody video on YouTube.
 The video was an attempt to criticize the Chinese government's attempt to silence his activism and was quickly blocked by national authorities.

 On 22 May 2013, Ai debuted his first single Dumbass over the internet, with a music video shot by cinematographer Christopher Doyle.
 The video was a reconstruction of Ai's experience in prison, during his 81-day detention, and dives in and out of the prison's reality and the guarding soldiers' fantasies.
 He later released a second single, Laoma Tihua, on 20 June 2013 along with a video on his experience of state surveillance, with footage compiled from his studio's documentaries.
-On 22 June 2013, the two-year anniversary of Ai's release, he released his first music album The Divine Comedy.
+On 22 June 2013, the second anniversary of Ai's release, he released his first music album The Divine Comedy.
 Later in August, he released a third music video for the song Chaoyang Park, also included in the album.

+Exhibition

+In 2025, the Seattle Art Museum opened a retrospective of Ai's work, Ai, Rebel: The Art and Activism of Ai Weiwei, which included works across his various mediums.
+It was the largest-ever U.S. exhibition featuring Ai's work and was shown at Seattle Art Museum, Seattle Asian Art Museum, and Olympic Sculpture Park.